 It was a bit noisy last night, the campsite offers diddy frame tents with two camp

-quietened down at about 23:45.
+and finally quietened down at about 23:45.

-We up early this morning, though not as early as I would have liked owing to my setting the time on the alarm clock but not then
+We woke up early this morning, though not as early as I would have liked owing to my setting the time on the alarm clock but not then

 activating it.
 Never mind we were away by about 07:50, timed it just right for a bus and as a consequence we were in Venice at 08:05.
 My thinking was to have a wander around at leisure making our way towards Piazza San Marco (St Mark's Square)

 where we were to meet up for our tour of the Doge's Palace at 10:30 for 10:45.

 On our arrival at St Mark's Square there were quite a lot of uniformed military people

 about plus a load of others who looked like our British Legion.
 Some of the senior officers had loads of medals on their chests and I wondered where on earth they'd earned them.

 we noticed that a large area of the Square cordoned off with barriers.
 Satisfied that there was to be a parade or something before too long and not bothered whether we saw it or not we continued wandering around.
 I was hoping to get a better picture of the

 Church of Madonna della Salute across the Grand Canal, but each time I had weaved my way to a new location I found it barred by the Gondoliers piers, and you can't set foot on them.
 Those boys have it all sewn up between them.
 Even the Rialto Bridge

 if difficult to get a clear picture of due to the floating water bus piers, gondola piers and restaurant chairs and umbrellas.
 Never mind, we do what we can.

 to St Mark's Square where the parade had started.
 I think they were marines, since they had green berets.
 There were lots of speeches by high ranking officers and the local mayor which made me think this must be to celebrate one of three things.
 Either it

-was their 'National Surrender Day' the new EU 'It Would Have Been Nice To Have Won - Just One' day of celebration or they were a bunch of new recruits who were having their final passing out parade.
+was their 'National Surrender Day', the new EU's 'It Would Have Been Nice To Have Won - Just One' day of celebration or they were a bunch of new recruits who were having their final passing out parade.
 I think it was the latter because as during the ceremony

 they would all shout out in unison words or phrases at the appropriate time, and as they marched off they were singing those tunes you see in the American war movies when the recruits and their Sergeant Major sing as they go along.
 Songs like:

-"He's got as dog
+"He's got as dog named Uncle John"